desctable/desctable/README.md

 The only condition is that they return a single numerical value.
 One exception is when they return a vector of length `1 + nlevels(x)` when applied to factors, as is needed for the `percent` function.

-As mentionned above, they need to be used inside a named list, such as
+As mentioned above, they need to be used inside a named list, such as

 ``` r
 mtcars %>%